.jpeg)

 19. Wildwood

-The bakery shop website certainly reflects that mission.
-It’s simple, yet incredibly engaging.
 It’s well organized, with only three sections in the menu it avoids clutter and lets the products speak for themselves.
-The color palette is unique and memorable, and little illustrations definitely bring the air of whimsy, charm and childhood nostalgia into the design.
+The color scheme is unique and memorable, and little illustrations definitely bring the air of whimsy, charm and childhood nostalgia into the design.

 20. Fox in the Snow

 The homepage greets the viewer with the shop’s charming leaping fox logo that looks straight out of a storybook, as well as a small gallery of photos.
-To the left, we see a streamlined menu toolbar that’s easy to understand and navigate.
-Like the website, the menu is simple, no muss, no fuss.
-In the age of over-produced content this simplicity is a breath of fresh air.
+To the left, we see a menu toolbar that’s easy to understand and navigate.
+Like the website, the menu is very straightforward and user friendly.

 Conclusion

-When you think about how to create a bakery website for your business, you should always start from what makes your brand special.
-Think about how your bakery is different from other possible competitors, and what the star products are.
+When you think about how to create a bakery website for your business, you should always start with what makes your brand special.
+Think about how your bakery is different from other possible competitors and what the star products are.

 I hold two degrees in history, and am currently working on a project of creating a digital library of Medieval manuscripts.
 I still like to have a foot in the 21st century though, so I write freelance about my other big passion, art and design.
 All Lord of the Rings references and puns I make are intentional.